Padres vs Marlins Odds, Spread, and Total

 Padres vs Marlins Betting Trends

-- The total has gone OVER in four of Miami's last five games against San Diego.
+- The total has gone OVER in four of Miami's last six games against San Diego.

 Padres vs Marlins Injury Reports